-Use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied using complex keys.
+Use maps, atlases, globes and digital/computer mapping to locate countries and describe features

-Use fieldwork to observe, measure, record and present the human and physical features in the local area using a range of methods, including sketch maps, plans, simple graphs and digital technologies.
+Use fieldwork to observe, measure, record and present the human and physical features in the local area using a range of methods, including sketch maps, plans and increasingly complex data graphs, and digital technologies.

-Use the eight points of a compass, four grid references, symbols and key (including the use of

-Ordnance Survey maps) to build their knowledge of the United Kingdom and the wider world.
+Use the eight points of a compass, four and six-figure grid references, symbols and key (including the use of Ordnance Survey maps) to build their knowledge of the United Kingdom and the wider world.